Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 4. Receive (by email) the notification letter.
 This letter will allow the candidate to begin working and travel across Singapore borders while still waiting for the pass card.

 5. The candidate may need to register their fingerprints and photo.
-If this is required, it will be stated on the notification letter.
+If this is required, it will be stated in the notification letter.
 This should be done within 1 week after the pass is issued.

 6. Receive the pass card (it will be delivered to the provided address).

-How to check S Pass application status?
+How do I check the S Pass application status?

 How can I renew the S Pass for my employee?

-There are a few requirements that you need to meet, in order to renew an S Pass for your employee:
+There are a few requirements that you need to meet in order to renew an S Pass for your employee:

-• Pass holders must be fully vaccinated against COVID-19
+• Pass holders must be fully vaccinated against COVID-19.

 • The pass holder has to satisfy the criteria of the existing eligibility requirements.
-See more details on MOM’s page on “Eligibility for S Pass”.
+See more details on the MOM’s page on “Eligibility for S Pass”.

 • You (the employer) need to have enough S Pass quota for your sector.